hughperkins/jeigen/README.md

 - have installed git
 - have installed ant
 - have installed cmake
-- have installed Visual Studio C++ Express 2010
+- have installed Visual Studio C++ Express 2010 or Visual Studio C++ Express 2012

 Procedure
 ---------